How to Apply for Benefits

 We present highly accurate estimates of all your household benefits on a year-by-year basis using your selected dates and your maximized dates.
 We recommend exactly what actions and strategies you should follow and exactly when you should do so.
 We also account for the effect of your birthdate on how Social Security determines your exact age as well as the fact that Social Security always pays one month in arrears.

 We provide tables with year-by-year breakdowns using your selected dates and your maximized dates.
 We include columns for your age(s), the benefits you are or will be eligible for, and the net total of these for each year.
 As the years progress down the rows, you can see just how much you, and your spouse or partner if married or partnered, will receive from year to year, both under your selected dates and your maximized dates.

 For married and partnered couples, the tables showing the Household Benefit Details is quite useful, allowing couples to neatly compare their combined year-by-year breakdowns under each scenario.
 What's more, both singles and couples can run any number of scenarios.
 With each scenario considering a range of options that typically number at least in the thousands, if not the ten of thousands or more in some cases, we offer unmatched ability to consider an extremely large number of different options.

 Deciding When to Take Social Security Is Critically Important

-No one can count on dying on time, i.e., at his/her current life expectancy.
-If you're married or partnered, the chances that both you and your spouse/partner will die on time are even smaller.
-Indeed, for 65 year-old married couples, theres a better than even chance that at least one member will live to his or her early nineties.
+No one can count on dying on time, i.e., at his or her current life expectancy.
+If you're married or partnered, the chances that both you and your spouse or partner will die on time are even smaller.
+Indeed, for 65 year-old married couples, there's a better than even chance that at least one member will live into his or her early nineties.